Tariqyahya123/EksWithTerraform/README.md

 ## Resiliency and scalability:

-- (MAKE SURE THAT NODES ARE DEPLOYED TO ALL 3 SUBNETS AND AREN'T GROUPED UP) 3 Nodes are deployed each to its own subnet which means that each node is deployed in a seperate Availbility Zones, which allows for resiliency incase one of the Availbility Zones goes down.
+- 3 Nodes are deployed each to its own subnet which means that each node is deployed in a seperate Availbility Zones, which allows for resiliency incase one of the Availbility Zones goes down.
 In this case the workload deployed on node that went down is migrated to the two other nodes.

 - Auto scaling of the worker nodegroup from 3 to a maximum of 5 is done by utilizing the [Cluster Autoscaler Add-on](https://github.com/kubernetes/autoscaler/blob/master/cluster-autoscaler/cloudprovider/aws/README.md).
 This allows for automatic scaling out and scaling in based on the requirements of the workload.